 Until recently, you would have to choose between a mobile responsive website or a native mobile app.

 A responsive website is easier and faster to build, while a native app provides the best user experience possible.
 But let’s be honest here: how often will a user come back to your website, no matter how user- and mobile-friendly it is?
-And how many people will download your app, if they don’t need to use it at least once per week?
+And how many people will download your app if they don’t need to use it at least once per week?

 And here come PWAs.
-Being the most modern and sophisticated way to struggle for users’ attention, PWAs stand in the middle of a native app and a website and provide the amazing experience of a native app while not being one.
+Being the most modern and sophisticated way to struggle for users’ attention, PWAs stand in the middle of a native app and a website and provide the unique experience of a native app while not being one.

-Benefits of progressive web apps
+Benefits of progressive web apps for businesses

-Lancome will suggest you to add their PWA as soon as you open their website on the phone:
+Lancome will suggest you add their PWA as soon as you open their website on the phone:

 Or, as an option, users can add the PWA themselves from the browser menu.